nextflow-io/nextflow/docs/process.md

 echo "process completed"
 ```

-Variables prefixed with the dollar character (`$`) are interpreted as Nextflow variables when the template script is executed by Nextflow and Bash variables when executed directly.
-For example, the above script can be executed from the command line by providing each input as an environment variable:
+The above script can be executed from the command line by providing each input as an environment variable.

 ```bash
 STR='foo' bash templates/my_script.sh
 ```

+Variables prefixed with the dollar character (`$`) are interpreted as Nextflow variables when the template script is executed by Nextflow and Bash variables when executed directly.

-The following caveats should be considered:
+The following caveats should be considered when using templates:

-- Template scripts are recommended only for Bash scripts.
-Languages that do not prefix variables with `$` (e.g. Python and R) can't be executed directly as a template script.
+- Template scripts are only recommended for Bash scripts.

+- Languages that do not prefix variables with `$` (e.g. Python and R) can't be executed directly as a template script from the command line.

-- Variables escaped with `\$` will be interpreted as Bash variables when executed by Nextflow, but will not be interpreted as variables when executed from the command line.
-This practice should be avoided to ensure that the template script behaves consistently.
+- Template variables escaped with `\$` will be interpreted as Bash variables when executed by Nextflow but not the command line.

 - Template variables are evaluated even if they are commented out in the template script.

-If a template variable is missing, it will cause the pipeline to fail regardless of where it occurs in the template.
+- The pipeline to fail if a template variable is missing, regardless of where it occurs in the template.

 :::{tip}
-Template scripts are generally discouraged due to the caveats described above.
-The best practice for using a custom script is to embed it in the process definition at first and move it to a separate file with its own command line interface once the code matures.
+The best practice for using a custom script is to first embed it in the process definition and transfer it to a separate file with its own command line interface once the code matures.
 :::

 (process-shell)=